 I'll finish this off by applying a Posterize Time effect, set to 2 - now this entire layer (but only this layer) will run at 2 frames per second.
 Lastly, I'll set this layer's Blending Mode to Stencil Luma, meaning its white and black values will determine the visibility of every layer below it, within this composition.

 Nice.
 Looks pretty organic, but we could come back and tweak this some more if we wanted to.
-Let see how this feels out in the main timeline.

 Now we can easily version this out to create our actors' names.
 We've still got a few other tricks left to finish this thing off properly, so head back up to the video and watch the full tutorial!